 Adults in the family can set the content limits for the money they spend at Windows Store.
 You can add a set amount of money to your Kid’s account rather than giving your credit card details

-Microsoft will soon bring some more of interesting and useful features to Family Safety reportedly.
+Microsoft will soon bring some more interesting and useful features to Family Safety reportedly.
 As posted on the official Microsoft blog, the company will soon be adding a new home for Windows Phone 8 family where users will be able to manage the family settings for Windows 8 PCs and Windows Phone 8, as well.

 Also, some other features like Web browsing limits for younger kids and Kid’s view of recent activity will also be added allowing parents to allow kids to visit only specific websites.

-Windows 10 Anniversary Update adds some more features:
+Windows 10 adds some more features: